ansys/ansys-engineeringworkflow-api/doc/source/contributing/index.rst

 Adhere to code style
 --------------------

-Engineering Workflow API follows the PEP8 standard as outlined in the `PyAnsys Developer's Guide
-<dev_guide_pyansys_>`_ and implements style checking using
+Ansys Engineering Workflow API follows the PEP8 standard as indicated in the `PyAnsys Developer's Guide <dev_guide_pyansys_pep8_>`_ and implements style checking using `pre-commit <pre-commit_>`_.
-`pre-commit <pre-commit_>`_.

-To ensure your code meets minimum code styling standards, run this code:
+To ensure your code meets minimum code styling standards, run these commands:

 .. code:: console

   pip install pre-commit
   pre-commit run --all-files

-You can also install this as a pre-commit hook by running this code:
+You can also install this as a pre-commit hook by running this command:

 .. code:: console

   pre-commit install

-This way, it's not possible for you to push code that fails the style checks
+This way, it's not possible for you to push code that fails the style checks:

 .. code:: text